NFarris/AudioAnalysis/README.md

 #### Description
 Zero Crossing Rate is the rate of sign-changes across a signal (the rate at which the signal changes from positive negative or from negative to positive).
 #### Why is this important?
-This feature is key in classifying percussive sounds. //TODO expand this section
+This feature is key in classifying percussive sounds.
+One study analyzed ZCR for Anger, Fear, Neutral, and Happy signals.
+The study noted that higher peaks were found for Happy and Anger emotions.
+The study did not calculate if these differences were statistically [4]. (maybe ZCR is not important for emotion)

+Specific to this data set, the ZCR likely varies largely from person to person since it is highly dependent on whether an individual thinks that a specific emotion should have percussive information.
+As we continue to analyze more data it will be useful to look at the distribution of the ZCR between individuals.

 #### Algorithm
 ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/cda9c9054c26350f517732f08eb791d232b7c1ba)